18F/18f.gsa.gov/content/posts/2025-02-01-we-built-server-monitoring-in-a-day.md

 **Time**: About a day for basic working software.
 It's been described by one team member as "maybe the fastest delivery that's ever happened on a partner project".

+Since this is open-source software, any government agency already using GitHub Pages has everything they need to set up no-cost server monitoring and alerting.
+All they have to do is copy the code and change a few configuration details.

-Because this is open-source software, and because we wrote it to be very simple, anyone in the country (or the world) with a basic knowledge of HTML and JavaScript could use this to monitor their website.
+We designed the software to be very simple and therefore easy to read.
+Theoretically, anyone in the country with a basic knowledge of HTML and JavaScript could use this to monitor their website.

 ### Questions engineers might have

-**Won't the file you're logging to become huge?** Checking the server status every 15 minutes, it will take about 40 years for GitHub to warn us that the file is getting too large.
-It will take 80 years for GitHub to stop allowing us to keep writing logs to the file.
+**Won't the file you're logging to become huge?** Checking the server status every 15 minutes, it will take about 40 years before GitHub starts warning us that the file is getting too large.
+It will take 80 years for the file to reach GitHub's file size limits.

 **Won't it take a long time to read the log file once it becomes large?** Nope!
 Every time we log the server status, we copy the last 24 hours of logs to a separate smaller file.
 This keeps the page load zippy!